mairacanal/dotfiles/README.md

 - **Theme:** Dracula
 - **Plugin Manager:** Vim Plug
 - I added primarily plugins for Markdown, JavaScript, Python and C/C++
-- *Why so many plugins?* I don't like to keep it simple, I like to keep easy.
+- *Why so many plugins?* I don't like to keep it simple, I like to keep it easy.
 - Usually, I use Pop_OS! as my distro.